 - (2) This policy is intended to serve as an overarching framework to manage the higher degree by research (HDR) courses at the University.
-This policy integrates other procedures around the admission, enrolment, support, training, supervision, appraisal, and examination of HDR candidates. - (3) The practices and principles that underpin this framework policy are consistent with obligations within the Australian Qualifications Framework and the Higher Education Standards Framework as well as compatible with the Australian Graduate Research Good Practice Principles.
+This policy integrates other procedures around the admission, enrolment, support, internship, training, supervision, appraisal, and examination of HDR candidates. - (3) The practices and principles that underpin this framework policy are consistent with obligations within the Australian Qualifications Framework and the Higher Education Standards Framework (Threshold Standards) 2021 as well as compatible with the Australian Council of Graduate Research Good Practice Principles.